Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 `min_tier`/`min_count` arguments to `dice()`/`random()`: a hook that demands validator-tier entropy fails closed with `TOO_LITTLE_ENTROPY` on fallback ledgers, while a hook that opts into fallback-grade randomness must do so explicitly at the call site.
+Valid `min_tier` values are the stored entropy tiers 1..3; `min_count` must fit the on-ledger `EntropyCount` UINT16 field.
+Invalid requirements return `INVALID_ARGUMENT`, while valid-but-unmet requirements return `TOO_LITTLE_ENTROPY`.

+Open-ledger hook execution is provisional.
+During speculative open-ledger execution, `dice()`/`random()` can only use the previous ledger's finalized entropy; final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE.
+Hooks that need final entropy must treat open-ledger RNG results as previews.

 The fallback digest derives from the BASE (pre-injection) tx set hash to avoid circularity, and entropy pseudo-tx deduplication is value-based: if an explicit-final synthetic set already contains the exact pseudo-tx, injection skips it; a present-but-different pseudo-tx is logged as a determinism violation and left in the agreed set.

 ## Sidecar Convergence Rules